MScholtes/PS2EXE/README.md

      configFile = write config file (<outputfile>.exe.config)
-       noOutput = the resulting executable will generate no standard output (includes verbose and information channel) noError = the resulting executable will generate no error output (includes warning and debug channel) noVisualStyles = disable visual styles for a generated windows GUI application (only with -noConsole)
-   requireAdmin = if UAC is enabled, compiled executable run only in elevated context (UAC dialog appears if required)
-      supportOS = use functions of newest Windows versions (execute [Environment]::OSVersion to see the difference) virtualize = application virtualization is activated (forcing x86 runtime)
+       noOutput = the resulting executable will generate no standard output (includes verbose and information channel) noError = the resulting executable will generate no error output (includes warning and debug channel) noVisualStyles = disable visual styles for a generated windows GUI application (only with -noConsole) exitOnCancel = exits program when Cancel or "X" is selected in a Read-Host input box (only with -noConsole) DPIAware = if display scaling is activated, GUI controls will be scaled if possible (only with -noConsole) requireAdmin = if UAC is enabled, compiled executable run only in elevated context (UAC dialog appears if required) supportOS = use functions of newest Windows versions (execute [Environment]::OSVersion to see the difference) virtualize = application virtualization is activated (forcing x86 runtime)